andy-byers/CalicoDB/doc/doc.md

 // Close the table.
 delete table;

-// Remove the table named "cats" from the database. s = txn->drop_table("cats");
+// Remove the table named "cats" from the database. "cats" must be closed. s = txn->drop_table("cats");
 if (s.is_ok()) {